 Our history dates back to the fall of 1999, when we offered our very first Master of Business Administration cohort program.
 During that time, we delivered courses at the University of Texas at Arlington’s Robotics Institute located in East Fort Worth.
 In January 2007, we moved to our current home in the heart of Fort Worth at the old Santa Fe Freight Depot, which was built in 1938, in order to better serve the needs of Tarrant County residents.

 The building had remained dormant since 2005, when it served as the Fort Worth Rail Market.
-Seizing the opportunity to assist in revitalizing the downtown area, UTA invested in the renovation of this historic building, added some unique, sustainable features to include 25,000 square feet of classroom, services and amenity space.
-We opened our doors in the spring of 2007.
-Now, it is Maverick territory!
+UTA seized the opportunity to assist in the revitalization of the downtown area by renovating this historic building, adding unique, sustainable features to include 25,000 square feet of classroom, services and amenity space.
+In 2007, the doors were officially opened to all Fort Worth Mavericks!

 As our history reveals, we are an ever-changing and growing branch of UTA, constantly adapting to meet the needs of Fort Worth and Tarrant County.